 3. Two Perspectives on the Relevance of Biological Teleology Today

 We have shown that one could naturalize teleology in more than one way.
-But it is also the case that one might be seek to naturalize teleology for different reasons.
+But it is also the case that one might seek to naturalize teleology for different reasons.
 And if the very project of naturalizing teleology can be motivated by more than one kind of metatheoretical orientation, then it is likely that different issues require different things from a naturalistic account of teleology.
 It is by no means obvious that a single account will be able to fulfill all these roles.

-In order to clarify the kinds of reasons that one might motivate a turn to naturalizing teleology, consider the difference between contemporary debates about evolutionary theory and contemporary debates about the scope and content of philosophical naturalism.
-In both contexts, there are compelling reasons why one might to urge (or reject) an organism-centered conception of naturalized teleology.
+The different kinds of motivations for naturalizing teleology can be illustrated by the difference between contemporary debates about evolutionary theory and debates about the scope and content of philosophical naturalism.
+In both contexts, there are compelling reasons why one might support (or reject) an organism-centered conception of naturalized teleology.
 Thus, contemporary debates in theoretical biology about the limits of the Modern Evolutionary Synthesis (MES) have opened the door to rethinking the place of teleology as a fundamental feature of organisms insofar as it might advance biology (§3.1).
 Concurrently, we shall show that the philosophical debate about the limits of “scientific naturalism” and the prospects for “liberal naturalism” takes on a distinct orientation in light of naturalized teleology (§3.2).
 By showing that naturalized teleology can belong to one more than one kind of debate, we aim in section 4 to establish that closer attention to the metatheoretical stakes in the debate can resolve and dissolve recurring debates in the literature.

 3.1 The Limits of the Modern Evolutionary Synthesis